MarouaneMajidi/Intelligent-Energy-Management-System-with-V2G-Technology/README.md

 ## Acknowledgements

-This project builds upon the "24-hour Simulation of a Vehicle-to-Grid (V2G) System" example provided by MathWorks.
-We extend our gratitude to MathWorks for providing this valuable foundation.
+This project draws inspiration from the "24-hour Simulation of a Vehicle-to-Grid (V2G) System" example provided by MathWorks.
+We extend our gratitude to MathWorks for providing this valuable conceptual foundation.
 The original simulation concept can be found [here](https://www.mathworks.com/help/sps/ug/24-hour-simulation-of-a-vehicle-to-grid-v2g-system.html).

+We also acknowledge the following resources that contributed to this project:
+- TensorFlow/Keras documentation for deep learning implementation
+- Streamlit documentation for web application development
+- Various academic papers on V2G optimization techniques

 ## License